 About this class

-This program covers the basic operation of the Xeleris Workstation for processing, display, analysis, hardcopy, and archival of Nuclear Medicine studies.
-Live, interactive training is delivered directly to your workstation by a GE Nuclear Medicine TiP Applications Specialist via broadband connection.
+This program covers the basic operation of the Xeleris Workstation for display, analysis, hardcopy, and archival of PET-CT studies.
+Live, interactive training is delivered directly to your workstation by a GE PET TiP Applications Specialist via broadband connection.

 By the end of the program, Technologists who attend the complete course will be able to use system features and perform basic operations on the Xeleris Workstation.

 Training Delivery Recommendations

 - Overview of Software Applications